isomerpages/moe-temaseksec/_prospective-students/Direct School Admission 2026/Drama DSA.md

 <div class="isomer-image-wrapper">
 <img style="width: 100%" height="auto" width="100%" alt="p1.jpg" src="/images/p1.jpg">
 </div>
-<p>The members all uphold a common goal to develop stagecraft and they abide
+<p>The members all uphold a common goal to develop stagecraft, and they abide
 by the values of teamwork, creativity, confidence building and performance excellence.
-In the past few years, Serious Play has performed in many school-based events such as Evening Under the Stars, which is an extravaganza of drama performances, the Singapore Youth Festival Arts Presentation, as well as Destination Imagination.</p>
+In the past few years, Serious Play has performed in many school-based events, such as Racial Harmony Day and the Combined Aesthetics Concert.
-<p>Besides training twice a week, the members also get together for drama
+Serious Play has also put up a strong performance at the Singapore Youth Festival Arts Presentation.</p>
-appreciation excursions.</p>
+<p></p>
 <table style="minWidth: 75px">
 <colgroup>
 <col>